hayden-banes/GoProWebApp/README.md

 # GoProWebApp
-Control and manage a GoPro camera for timelapses, on the web!
+Control and manage a GoPro camera for timelapses, through your browser.

 Supports:
 - Start/stop timelapses